cs3org/reva/changelog/unreleased/http-router.md

 chain runs, and the auth middleware reads the exemption off that route.
 A request that resolves to no route is treated as authenticated rather than exempt.

+Enhancement: Add an HTTP gateway

+A reva deployment spread over several processes needed something in front to decide which of them a request belongs to, and that something had to be told: a reverse proxy configured with one location per path prefix, written by hand and kept in step with the services by hand.

+The new `gateway` HTTP service is that entry point, and it is told nothing.
+Every HTTP service advertises the routes it declared in the service registry, and the gateway mirrors them into a router of the same kind the services use, so a request is matched at the gateway exactly as it would be at the service: same patterns, same precedence, the same 404 and 405.
+Adding an endpoint, or a whole service, changes nothing here.

+The node serving a matched route is resolved per request, so nodes appearing and going away are picked up without waiting for the mirror to refresh.
+The request is forwarded with its path exactly as it arrived - neither canonicalized nor decoded - which is what WebDAV clients require.
+The gateway does not authenticate: it forwards, and the service applies its own auth to the route that was matched.

+A service whose routes cannot be mirrored, because two patterns overlap without one being more specific, is dropped from the table on its own rather than taking the other services with it.